Dhananjay-Goel/DeepFake-Detection/README.md

 # DeepFake-Detection

-# Model Creation
-  - You will be able to preprocess the dataset, train a pytorch model of your own, predict on new unseen data using your model.
+The project aims to detect deepfake videos using deep learning techniques like ResNext and LSTM.
+It uses a Res-Next Convolution Neural Network to extract frame level features which are then used to train a Long short Term Memory (LTSM) based Recurrent Neural Network (RNN) to clasify whether the video is an orginal or deepfake.

 ## Preprocessing
   - Load the dataset
   - Split the video into frames
   - crop the face from each frame
   - save the face cropped video

-## Model and train
+## Model and training
   - It will load the preprocessed video and labels from a csv file.
   - Create a pytorch model using transfer learning with RestNext50 and LSTM.
   - Split the data into train and test data
   - Train the model
   - Test the model
   - save the model in .pt file

- ## Predict
+ ## Predicting
   - Load the saved pytorch model
   - Predict the output based in trained weights.